DataDog/kics/documentation/rules/terraform/aws/eks_cluster_log_disabled.md

  Amazon EKS control plane logging should be enabled to capture important events and API calls within the Kubernetes control plane.
 Without explicit configuration of the `enabled_cluster_log_types` attribute, as shown below, critical logs like API, audit, and authenticator events will not be sent to CloudWatch, making it difficult to monitor cluster activity or investigate potential security incidents.

-A secure configuration example sets

 ```
 enabled_cluster_log_types = ["api", "audit", "authenticator", "controllerManager", "scheduler"]
 ```
-in the `aws_eks_cluster` resource to ensure comprehensive logging and auditing capabilities.

 ## Compliant Code Examples